scalacenter/advisoryboard/proposals/000-ensure-compilation-scalability.md

-# SCP-[000]: Minimization of compilation classpaths
+# SCP-[000]: Improve user experience for builds that use only direct dependencies

 ## Proposer